 Section 179 Expensing

-If you provide transportation fringe benefits to your employees, in 2014 the maximum monthly limitation for transportation in a commuter highway vehicle as well as any transit pass is $130 down from $245 in 2013.
-The monthly limitation for qualified parking is $250.
+If you provide transportation fringe benefits to your employees, in 2016 the maximum monthly limitation for transportation in a commuter highway vehicle as well as any transit pass is $255 and the monthly limitation for qualified parking is $255 (up $5 from 2015).
+Parity for employer-provided mass transit and parking benefits was made permanent by PATH.